How to Get Unique Taxpayer Reference (UTR) Number [2024]

 Your UTR number can also be found online in your Government Gateway account.
 It's located in the top right-hand corner of your account summary.

-When you launch a limited company or get set up for self-assessment tax returns, you automatically undergo the UTR registration process.
+When you set up a limited company or get set up for self-assessment tax returns, you automatically undergo the UTR registration process.

 You'll automatically receive a UTR number after the process is complete.
 Keep in mind that it can take some time to receive your number - it's best to apply a few months in advance of when you'll need your UTR number to ensure things go smoothly.